QBladeOcean/QBladeOceanDocs/docs/source/src/theory/aerodynamics/dynamic_stall/ATEFLAP_stall.rst

 			Cl^{dyn} = Cl^{circ,dyn}+Cl^{nc}.
 	\end{align}

-The dynamic drag is evaluated from three contributions.
+The dynamic drag is evaluated from four contributions.
 The steady drag at the effective angle of attack:

 .. math::
 	\begin{align}